 Sicily Itinerary Days 1 – 3:

-The Sicilian capital’s architecture and culture reflects its diverse cultural background and heritage with buildings and cultural influences from the Ottoman and Baroque periods.
+The Sicilian capital’s architecture and culture reflect its diverse cultural background and heritage.
+It has buildings and cultural influences from the Ottoman and Baroque periods.

 Corso Vittorio Emanuele is the main Street in old town Palermo which connects all of the notable sites.
-Provided that you stay in close proximity to this main strip, you will be able to access anywhere in the city by a short walk.
+If you book a hotel close to this main strip, you will be able to access anywhere in the city by a short walk.

 Sicily Itinerary Days 4 and 5:

-Getting to Cefalu from Palermo:
+Getting to Cefalu from Palermo